Jannael/DevSync/src/docs/routes/user/doc.md

 |DatabaseError|Failed to remove|The member was not remove from the group please try again|
 |DatabaseError|Failed to remove|The user was not deleted, something went wrong please try again|
 ### Explanation
-this endpoint has a simple output, but remember that you need to ask for a code, then verify that code, and then you can delete the account, works the same update
+this endpoint has a simple output, but remember that you need to ask for a code, then verify that code, and then you can delete the account, works the same as update

 ## /update/account/